What are pituitary tumors?

 Treatment may include:

-- External radiation (external beam therapy).
-This treatment sends high levels of radiation right to the cancer cells.
+External radiation (external beam therapy).
+This treatment sends high levels of radiation right to the tumor cells.
 Special shields

 may be used to protect the tissue around the treatment area.
 These treatments are

-- Radiosurgery (stereotactic radiosurgery) or gamma knife treatment.
-This uses 1 high dose of radiation sent right into the cancerous tissue.
+Radiosurgery (stereotactic radiosurgery) or gamma knife treatment.
+This is often one high dose of radiation sent right into the tumor tissue.
 It causes

 less damage to nearby tissues.
 It is not actually surgery.
 But like surgery, it is

-- Medicine.
-Different types of medicine may be used to control how much growth hormone is made
+Medicine.
+Different types of medicine may be used to control how much growth hormone, prolactin,

 When should I call my healthcare provider?